 Keep up to date with our news

-It is very apparent that we shall be living with the challenges of Covid 19 well into 2021 - hygiene and cleanliness will need to be continued features of our lives.
+It is very apparent that we shall be living with a heightened sense of cleanliness in a post Covid era.
+Stringent hygiene and cleanliness will need to be continued features of our lives.

-In looking back over the past 4 months at the guest feedback for The Summer House on independent reviews: Booking.com, Trip Advisor, Google, we can see our focus on the highest standards of cleanliness and hygiene has been recognised.
+In reviewing guest feedback for The Summer House on independent reviews: Booking.com, Trip Advisor, Google, we can see our focus on the highest standards of cleanliness and hygiene has been recognised.

 The common words our guests have used in their reviews are: sparkling clean, spotless, consistently clean